Saturday, July 19, 2014

 Last week at The Eagle, in Old Amersham, I was sipping a Stella Artois when an LBJ fluttered onto the back deck and proceeded to peck at chip crumbs on the ground, at the feet of the punters who were shedding them.
 The bird was only a few feet away, so I saw clearly it was a Dunnock, a species I had, up until that moment, not seen yet.
 'DUNNOCK!
 DUNNOCK!'
 I cried, grinning like an idiot.
 Most around me were confused until I explained my affliction passion for birds, and then most were still confused.

 Yesterday in Chalfont St. Giles I had an even more satisfying 'Birds n Beers' moment.
-In the sprawling gardens behind the Merlin's Cave, Helly and I were enjoying a couple of regenerative pints after a two-hour hike in the blazing sun.
-The far corner of the garden overlooks a small stream lined with scrub, and we were enjoying watching the Swifts, Blue Tits, Magpies, Mallards, Goldfinches, and a Wren interact with our shared landscape.
+In the sprawling gardens behind the Merlin's Cave, I was sipping a couple of regenerative pints after a two-hour hike in the blazing sun.
+The far corner of the garden overlooks a small stream lined with scrub, and I was enjoying watching the Swifts, Blue Tits, Magpies, Mallards, Goldfinches, and a Wren interact with our shared landscape.

 Suddenly, an LBJ (yet again) popped up on a branch just over the fence.
 I got a quick bino view and cried (silently this time) 'BLACKCAP!
 BLACKCAP!', before getting a couple of record images.
 More grinning like an idiot.
 Life is good.